NETWAYS/ansible-collection-elasticstack/roles/elasticsearch/README.md

 Run only parts of the role with `--tags`:

-* `certificates` — only generate and distribute the TLS certificates.
+* `certificates`: only generate and distribute the TLS certificates.
-* `renew_es_cert` — force renewal of the Elasticsearch node certificate.
+* `renew_es_cert`: force renewal of the Elasticsearch node certificate.
-* `renew_ca` — force renewal of the stack CA and all component certificates.
+* `renew_ca`: force renewal of the stack CA and all component certificates.

 <!-- ANSIBLE DOCSMITH MAIN START -->
 ## Role variables<a id="variables"></a>